How to bury your mother-in-law

 More morbid precautions

-In the town of Zaandam in the province of Noord Holland, the most innovative church to trick the Devil has been designed.
-When the body of a deceased person is carried into the church, normally the Devil doesn't dare to enter.
-Far too holy for it.
-So it waits in front of the church for the procession to leave the church again.
-However, the Westerzijdekerk of Zaandam has a back exit especially for the dead.
-That way, the soul can escape and be safe, and the Devil is fooled and waits until Doomsday for the soul to come out again.
+In the town of Zaandam, in the province of Noord Holland, stands perhaps the most ingenious church ever designed to trick the Devil, preventing it from getting its hand on the soul of the deceased.
+When the body of a deceased person is carried inside, the Devil usually does not dare to enter the church—too holy a place for it.
+So, it waits outside for the funeral procession to leave again.
+But the Westerzijdekerk in Zaandam has a secret: a special back exit made just for the dead.
+This way, the soul of the deceased can slip out safely.
+So, fooling the Devil, waiting until Doomsday for the soul to appear again.
+Clever people in Zaandam.

-All these defensive measures surrounding the graveyard were sometimes supplemented with a rotating fence called a kjirrewirre in Mid-Frisian language.
-These rotating fences, annex rotating crosses, revolve counter-clockwise, something the Devil is apparently unable to do.
-It can only pass objects clockwise.
-Lastly, the procession entered through the church door on the northern side, the side of darkness, of evil, and the Devil, and left the church through the southern door, the side of sun and Christianity.
-Of all these practices, examples can still be found in the north of the Netherlands.
+All these defensive measures around the graveyard were sometimes complemented by a rotating fence called a kjirrewirre in the Mid Frisian language.
+These rotating fences, or rotating crosses, turn counter-clockwise—something the Devil apparently cannot do, as it can only pass objects moving clockwise.
+You can find them in the graveyards of the villages of Kimswerd and Stiens in the province of Friesland.
+Additionally, the funeral procession would enter the church through the northern door—the side associated with darkness, evil, and the Devil—and exit through the southern door, symbolizing the sun and Christianity.
+Remarkably, examples of these ancient practices can still be found in the north of the Netherlands today.

 Note 1 — Main source on the burial practices at the salt marshes in the Late Iron Age: Nieuwhof, A., Eight human skulls in a dung heap and more.
 Ritual practices in the terp region of northern Netherlands (2015).

-Note 2 – In the region of Ostfriesland several sagas exist about black hounds appearing as ghosts or being the Devil (Siefkes 1963).
-Take for example the sagas: Die beiden Pudel, Der Pudel vom Diekhof, Der schwarze Hund von Oldehafe, Der Höllenhund bei Esens, Der schwarze Hund von Uphusen, Der Höllenhund bei Loga, Der Hund bei Strackholt.
+Note 2 — In the region of Ostfriesland several sagas exist about black hounds appearing as ghosts or being the Devil (Siefkes 1963).
+Take, for example, the sagas: Die beiden Pudel, Der Pudel vom Diekhof, Der schwarze Hund von Oldehafe, Der Höllenhund bei Esens, Der schwarze Hund von Uphusen, Der Höllenhund bei Loga, and Der Hund bei Strackholt.

 Suggested music